dalehamel/cloudshaper/README.md

 This will add some terraform tasks for managing your terraform stacks:

 ```
-rake apply[name]    # Apply pending changes for a stack
+rake terraform:apply[name]          # Apply pending changes for a stack
-rake apply_all      # Apply all pending stack changes
+rake terraform:apply_all            # Apply all pending stack changes
-rake destroy[name]  # Destroy a stack
+rake terraform:destroy[name]        # Destroy a stack
+rake terraform:init                 # Initialize stacks.yml if it does not exist
-rake list           # List all available stacks
+rake terraform:list                 # List all available stacks
-rake load           # Loads available stack templates
+rake terraform:load                 # Loads available stack templates
-rake plan[name]     # Show pending changes for a stack
+rake terraform:plan[name]           # Show pending changes for a stack
+rake terraform:pull[name]           # Pulls stack state from remote location
+rake terraform:pull_all             # Pulls stack states from remote location
+rake terraform:push[name]           # Push stack state to remote location
+rake terraform:push_all             # Push stack states to remote location
+rake terraform:remote_config[name]  # Sets up remote config for a stack
+rake terraform:remote_config_all    # Sets up remote config for all stacks that support it
-rake show[name]     # Show details about a stack by name
+rake terraform:show[name]           # Show details about a stack by name
-rake show_all       # Show all pending stack changes
+rake terraform:show_all             # Show all pending stack changes
 ```

 # Credits